Frequently Asked Questions

-A pet portrait ca be from agreed photos, also often taken by dog owners.
+A pet portrait can be from agreed photos, also often taken by dog owners.
 It may involve noting colouring, texture and temperament of the pet in their own home.

 How much will it cost?

-I take an initial 30% deposit to secure the commission and the balance on completion – normally around six weeks for oils and two weeks for a drawing.
+I take an initial 30% deposit to secure the commission and the balance on completion – normally around six weeks to three months for oils, one or two weeks for a digital painting and a matter of days for a drawing.
 A non-obligation quote excludes framing, any pre-agreed travel/accommodation expenses incurred and shipment.
 You can find a table of costs here.

 Can you give a portrait as a gift?